×

 The human voice speaks volumes about how the narrator feels.

 These reactions illustrate the value that a voice can bring to a brand.
 Photos, video content and other social media relying on captions or animated text forsake that key opportunity.
-In reading text for themselves, a consumer will ‘hear’ the tone that suits the values they already attach to the brand for good or ill.
+A consumer will ‘hear’ the tone that suits the values they already attach to the brand for good or ill.

 The voice has to be at least as necessary as pantones, pictures or a pretty logo.
 How many times have you changed your view of someone the second they opened their mouth?

-Furthermore, the efficiency of voice-over can convey a lot of information that would otherwise clutter visuals.
+The efficiency of voice over can convey a lot of information that would otherwise clutter visuals.

 Authenticity is a word that permeates my world of UK radio currently.
 Gone are the booming on-air voices of yesteryear favouring a more casual and natural sound – in both language and delivery.